zachtheyek/dotfiles/README.md

 # Security Note

-Sensitive files were sanitized or completely excluded via `.gitignore`.
+Sensitive files were either sanitized (e.g. `ssh/.ssh/config.example`) or completely excluded via `.gitignore`.
 This includes, but is not limited to, login credentials, API keys, SSH public-private key pairs, secrets, sensitive environment variables, etc.

 > [!CAUTION]
 > If you choose to share your own dotfiles publicly -- be very careful what you commit to version control!